Close Menu

 Loyalty Programs and Membership Discounts

 Repeat after me: loyalty unlocks mad savings.
-Whether you’re a frequent flyer, AARP member, AAA road warrior, or military fam, there are discounts galore just waiting to shave down those rental costs.
+Whether you’re a frequent flyer, an AARP member, an AAA road warrior, or a military fam, there are cheap discounts galore just waiting to shave down those rental costs.

 First up, we’ve got loyalty programs directly through the major rental companies like Hertz, Avis, National, and the like.
 Much like hotel and airline programs, these allow you to rack up points with each rental that eventually translate into free days, upgrades, and other goodies.